jroesch/dda/resources/report.md

 # Conclusion

-When compared to our original milestones we accomplished the important ones.
+When looking at our original milestones we accomplished the important ones.
-We assembled the essential pieces needed to perform both dense and sparse matrix operations serially.
-We built on finishing the project we have established a base representation based on matrices in morton order.
-We were able to both run and compile code on Triton.
-For the distributed part we have taken some of the expertise we gained implementing Paxos in Haskell the previous quarter and applying to our matrices.
-We have build a simple system for communicating pieces of a data structure to a distributed computation and will build upon that to write high level distributed versions of our operations that decompose into locally parallel operations, that then decompose into the sequential versions on a per thread basis.
-The recursive nature of this makes implementing the pieces separately very easy.
-We also suspect a significant amount of time will be spent tuning our final implementation for optimal performance
+We assembled the essential pieces needed to experiment, and optimize a framework for doing matrix operations.
+We implemented routines for working with both dense and sparse matrices serially.
+We built on an existing open source library and improved a the implementation of the sparse matrices.
+For distribution we have taken the expertise we gained implementing Paxos in Haskell and applied it our implementation efforts this quarter.
+We have built a simple system for communicating pieces of a data structure to each process, but there is huge room for improvement in optimizing the overhead of message passing.
+We are pleased at how our representation decomposes recursively as it allowed us to implement the pieces separately very easy.
+We were able to both run and compile code on Triton, and demonstrate that we were at least able to achieve some of our initial performance goals.

 [^combblas]: http://gauss.cs.ucsb.edu/~aydin/CombBLAS/html/
 [^acclerate]: http://hackage.haskell.org/package/accelerate